 Once the program has completed a calculation, you can use the "report" command to return aspects of the calculation results.
 You can use this command from the Command pane to query the program interactively.
-More significantly, the "report" command provides a means of communicating calculation results to control scripts and external programs running GWB programs by remote control.
+More significantly, the "report" command provides a means of communicating calculation results to control scripts and external programs running GWB programs with the plug-in feature or by remote control.

 For arguments available, see the Report Command chapter in the GWB Reference Manual.
 For details about control scripts and the plug-in feature, see the Control Scripts and Plug-in Feature chapters of the GWB Reference Manual.
-Use the "set_digits" argument to set the number of significant digits in the values reported, and the "set_node" argument to identify the node of interest.
+Use the "set_digits" argument to set the number of significant digits in the values reported.

-reset system reset variables
+reset reset system

 Use the "reset" command to begin defining the chemical system again with a clean slate.
 Your current settings will be lost, and all options will be returned to their default states.
 The command, however, does not alter the setting for the thermo dataset.
 The "reset system" command resets only the initial system.
-Similarly, typing "reset variables" sets each settable variable to its default value.